eyedeekay/si-i2p-plugin/README.md

 I haven't implemented addresshelpers/jump host interaction yet, but I have a good idea how to now.

+It would appear that, since it doesn't have to do lookups for sites that it has already visited, this proxy can sometimes be faster than the standard http proxy.

 ### The pipes

 Moved to [misc/docs/PIPES.md](https://github.com/eyedeekay/si-i2p-plugin/tree/master/misc/docs/PIPES.md)